East Holme

 East Holme is a small village and civil parish situated about halfway between Wool and Wareham in Dorset, England.
 The village is sprawled around a large house called Holme Priory.
 In 2013 the estimated population of the civil parish was 50.

-The South West Main Line from London Waterloo to Weymouth runs through the village and, although the train does not stop, the village contains one of only a few of the remaining manned gate crossings.
+The South West Main Line from London Waterloo to Weymouth runs through the village and, although the train does not stop, the village contains one of only a few of the remaining staffed gate crossings.
 These have become particularly rare in the area.

 Parish church

-East Holme is also fortunate to contain the church of St, John the Evangelist standing rather apart from the rest of the village.
+East Holme is also fortunate to contain the church of St, John the Evangelist standing rather apart from the rest of the village, which was built in 1865.
 The footpath across the park to the church is signposted and crosses in front of the priory, a fine late 18th century house, built on the site of a former, small Cluniac priory.